borgstad/btree/README.md

 This project has been created to get further experience in C, and have fun with algorithms!

 ## Implementation
-The CLRS implementation is followed directly, and integers are supported as the only data type.
-The `btree.c` module exposes the function `btreeInsert` and `btreeSearch` and every optimization and design choice is done to make these operations faster.
+The CLRS implementation is followed strictly, and integers are supported as the only data type.
+The `btree.c` module exposes the functions `btreeInsert` and `btreeSearch` and every optimization and design choice is done to make these operations faster.

 In the process of doing this project, I added a hash table, linked list, and a cache.
-These components and their interaction are explained in this section.
+Only the latter will be explained.

 ### B-tree struct